boomerang-io/tasks/README.md

 There are a number of tasks that are used by Boomerang Flow, including SendGrid, Slack, Artifactory, Box, etc.

-Generally the tasks will run using the Task CLI, however they can be any container that can run as a Job or Tekton Task, i.e.  short lived and single execution focus.
+Generally the tasks will run using the Task CLI, however they can be any container that can run as a Kubernetes Job or Tekton Task, i.e.  short lived and single execution focus.

 These are all located in the [`./tasks` folder](./tasks).
 To learn more about Tasks, please refer to the [README](./tasks/README.md).